 Pacific Herring are found throughout the coastal zone from northern Baja California on the North American coast, around the rim of the North Pacific Basin to Korea on the Asian coast.
 In California, Herring are found offshore during the spring and summer months foraging in the open ocean.
 The largest spawning aggregations in California occur in San Francisco and Tomales Bays.
-Beginning as early as October and continuing as late as April, schools of adult herring migrate inshore to bays and estuaries to spawn.
+Beginning as early as October and continuing as late as April, schools of adult Herring migrate inshore to bays and estuaries to spawn.
 Schools first appear in the deep water channels of bays, where they can stay for up to two weeks as their gonads mature, they then move into shallow areas to spawn.
 Most spawning areas are characterized as having reduced salinity with calm and protected waters.
-Spawning-substrate such as marine vegetation or rocky intertidal areas are preferred but man-made structures such as pier pilings and riprap are also frequently used spawning substrates in San Francisco Bay.
+Spawning-substrate such as marine vegetation or rocky intertidal areas are preferred but man-made structures such as pier pilings and riprap are also frequently used spawning substrates.

 Fishery Management and Research

 The Department of Fish and Wildlife manages the commercial Pacific Herring fishery in California.
 The Department’s biological and enforcement staff work closely with the fishing industry and environmental organizations to provide for a sustainable and orderly fishery.